Culture of the Philippines: Traditional clothing

 Cultures that are un-hispanized like the Negritos, Igorot, Lumad and Moro etc. was mostly only fully absorbed into the Filipino borders much later in history, especially during the post-war's modern and globalized culture when the hispanized lowland Filipinos are modernized.
 As a result, they were mostly unaffected by the traditional lowland Christian Filipino culture and clothing.
 What influenced them instead was the modern culture and fashions.
 Though traditional clothing are retained for traditional ceremonies and cultural occasions as well.

-Pineapple fiber is used to create traditional Philippine garments.

 Visual arts

 Early pottery has been found in the form of mostly anthropomorphic earthenware jars dating from c.
 5 BC to 225 AD.
 Early Philippine painting can be found in red slip (clay mixed with water) designs embellished on the ritual pottery of the Philippines such as the acclaimed Manunggul Jar.
 Evidence of Philippine pottery-making dated as early as 6000 BC has been found in Sanga-Sanga Cave, Sulu and Cagayan's Laurente Cave.
 It has been proven that by 5000 BC, the making of pottery was practiced throughout the archipelago.
 Early Austronesian peoples, especially in the Philippines, started making pottery before their Cambodian neighbors, and at about the same time as the Thais and Laotians as part of what appears to be a widespread Ice Age development of pottery technology.

 Further evidence of painting is manifest in the tattoo tradition of early Filipinos, whom the Portuguese explorer referred to as Pintados or the 'Painted People' of the Visayas.
 Various designs referencing flora and fauna with heavenly bodies decorate their bodies in various colored pigmentation.
 Perhaps, some of the most elaborate painting done by early Filipinos that survive to the present day can be manifested among the arts and architecture of the Maranaos who are well known for the Nāga dragons and the Sarimanok carved and painted in the beautiful Panolong of their Torogan or King's House.